Eye of the Cormorant

 Master fly designer Drew Chicone of Ft.
 Myers publishes an email newsletter with detailed instructions for tying his more successful fly designs.

-Drew invented “The Devil’s Daughter”, a big black fly for targeting overfished snook and juvenile tarpon who have seen every fly in the box.
-It’s a complicated tie as saltwater flies go, combining shimmering peacock herl, swishy ostrich herl, and fluffy marabou feathers into a pulsating body, with a head of spun black deer hair that displaces water as the fly moves.
-It’s light for its size, lands softly, wets quickly, swishes enticingly, and pushes water to announce its passage.
+Drew invented “The Devil’s Daughter”, a big black fly for targeting those overfished snook and juvenile tarpon that have wised to every fly in the box.
+It’s a complicated tie as saltwater flies go, combining shimmering peacock herl, swishy ostrich herl, and fluffy marabou feathers into a pulsating body, with a head of spun black deer hair and peacock herl that displaces water as the fly moves.
+The fly is light for its size, lands softly, wets quickly, swishes enticingly, and pushes water to announce its passage.
 I had tied one and used it only once, but it caught a 40 pound canal tarpon.

-This fly is in my collection today so I throw it in front of the rolling tarpon and move it through the water steadily with tiny twitches to make it quiver.
+This fly is in my collection today so I throw it in front of the rolling tarpon and move it through the water, mostly steady with tiny twitches to make it quiver.
 The fly stops and I give the line a tug…

 Line rips out of my hand and screams off the reel.
 I take back line and a five pound tarpon goes airborne.
-They always do and it’s always a remarkable show of athleticism.
+They always do and it’s always a splendid show of athleticism.

-The pink and lavender iridescence blows me away.
+The pink and lavender iridescence leaves me awestruck.

 Over the next two hours I catch and release eight tarpon ranging from 3 to 10 pounds.
-Two toss the fly and six have to be unhooked in the net.
+Two manage to toss the fly and six have to be unhooked in the net.

 After being unhooked, this ten pound tarpon chose not to stick around for the photo op.

-Expert wisdom has it that the fly design matters much less than how you move it.
+Expert wisdom has it that the fly design matters much less than how you move the fly in the water.
 True enough, but this morning’s fishing success has hinged on one black fly designed by Drew Chicone.
-Both times I’ve fished it, 1/3 of tarpon contacts resulted in hook-ups.
+Both times I’ve fished it, a third of tarpon contacts resulted in hook-ups: two nips then an eat.
 Heck of a fly, Drew.

 * * *

-The sky opens up as I pull into the driveway.
+The sky opens up as I pull into our driveway.
 I could use a nap.

 Roll on sweet tarpon, roll on.